etal/cnvkit/doc/plots.rst

 highlighted and labeled; genes that are not included in the list of targets are not labeled in the .cnn or .cnr files and are therefore invisible to CNVkit.

+To create multiple region-specific plots at once, the regions of interest can be listed in a separate file and passed to the ``scattter`` command with the ``-l``/``--range-list`` option.
+This is equivalent to creating the plots separately with the ``-r`` option and then combining the plots into a single multi-page PDF.

 The arguments ``-c``, ``-r`` and ``-g`` can be combined to e.g. highlight specific genes in a larger context::